-If you have already gone through the gamut of diet, exercise and sacrifice without achieving significant, sustainable weight loss, bariatric surgery such as gastric bypass or a sleeve gastrectomy may be the answer.
+If you have already gone through the gamut of diet, exercise, and sacrifice without achieving significant, sustainable weight loss, bariatric surgery such as gastric bypass or sleeve gastrectomy may be the answer.

 Bariatric surgery is not cosmetic and should not be considered based on simply "looking better."
 There are risks with any surgery, so this alternative should be an option only after serious discussion with your physician to determine:

 Everyone is different, but weight loss surgery could be an option for you if you:

 The best way to get started is to take the weight loss surgery assessment and view our virtual informational online video.
 The assessment and video are designed to help you better understand the surgical options, the requirements before surgery, and what to expect after surgery.
 The surgical procedures we offer will be discussed:

 Ready to take the first step?
 Our virtual informational video can provide you the information you need to make an educated decision on whether weight loss surgery is right for you.